andycroll/andycroll.com/_posts/2022/2022-12-05-find-list-debug-active-record-callbacks-in-the-console.md

 ## Why not?

-Please don’t use this code in production code, _only_ for debugging and understand a new codebase.
+Please don’t use this code in production.
+It's _only_ for debugging and helping you to understand a new codebase.

 I can't think of a reason to use it in application code off the top of my head, but I’m presuming this is mostly internal Rails API and is subject to change.